Death Hunt: Historical accuracy

-In the film it is claimed that Johnson was a World War I veteran, with Captain Tucker providing Johnson's military service record to Millen and the other RCMP officers.
+In the film Johnson was presented as a World War I veteran, with Captain Tucker providing Johnson's military service record to Millen and the other RCMP officers.
 According to researcher Frank W. Anderson, virtually nothing is known of Albert Johnson before his arrival at Fort McPherson on July 9, 1931.
 To this day, the Mad Trapper's true identity has never been established.

 Bronson said about the character, "There are many men who have gone to Canada and most of them have gone because they want to be alone.... [many want to] escape from their wives.
 I'm not saying that's what Albert Johnson did, though...
 The more I read about Albert Johnson the more I felt he should be made sympathetic."

 "We never set out to depict this as an accurate history of Canada," said Shostak.
 "You try to make it as dramatic and entertaining as possible....
 We don't hide it [the fact the film was shot in Canada].
 We say that it takes place in Canada and in that sense we've been more nationalistic than a lot of Canadian producers....
 In the past five or 10 years, producers have been making a real effort to avoid having their films identified as Canadian because there is a silly theory that Americans won't go see films not shot in America....
 We talk about Edmonton and Toronto in the film, and in most respects this is more of a Canadian film than most certified Canadian films."

-"The truth is often interred with the bones," said Lee Marvin.
+"The truth is often interred with the bones," said Lee Marvin, quoting William Shakespeare in Hamlet.
 "But you've got to think of the audience...
 The closest it gets [to the facts] is the snow.
 But it's not a documentary.
 Documentaries show at little theatres and at schools.
 I loved the movie.
 I've never seen so many rotten people in one film.
 There's not a saving grace in anybody."